TravisWheelerLab/disco/Visualizing-data.md

 the ensemble learned slightly different definitions of background and B chirp.

-When trying to interpret a new color (yellow in the uncertainty row, for example), just find the RGB vector that describes it and you'll have access to between which classes the uncertainty lies.
+When trying to interpret a new color (yellow in the uncertainty row, for example), just find the RGB vector that describes it.